What about stewardship? (31/3/11)

 9 "And I say to you, make friends for yourselves by unrighteous mammon, that when you fail, they may receive you into an everlasting home.
 NKJV

-Please note that this parable does NOT in any way suggest or teach that EVERY ONE is only a steward of what they possess.
-It merely uses a common practice of that day as an illustration.
+Please note that there is NOTHING in this parable which in any way suggests or teaches that EVERY ONE is only a steward of what they possess.
+It merely uses a common practice of that day as an illustration to teach a spiritual principle.

 Luke 16:10-13